 Sunsets at Pacaya Volcano

 The landscape changed once again as we walked across sandy-ash towards the sunset.
 We stayed here for 30 minutes, taking photos and appreciating the incredible sun setting below the clouds.
-Without question, this goes down in my top three favourite sunsets!!
+Without question, the sunset here goes down as one of my top three favourite sunsets!!

 Once the sun starts to set, you’re able to see the hot lava on Volcano Pacaya too.
-It started to get cold at this time, so we wrapped up warm and got ready for the descent.
+By this time, it was starting to get quite chilly, so we wrapped up in our layers and got ready for the descent.

 At 6:30pm, we started the hike back down, guided by our phone torches.
 This was a different route to the ascent – much flatter with slightly easier terrain to walk on.
-Having said that, you still need to be conscious of where you step, and in the pitch dark, it was hard at time.
-Within an hour we were back in the van and on our way back to Antigua.
+Despite it being easier, you’ll still need to be conscious of where you step, and in the pitch dark, it was hard at times.
+Within an hour, we were on our way back to Antigua.

 Tips for Hiking Volcano Pacaya